forcedotcom/salesforcedx-templates/contributing/commit-guidelines.md

 - <strike>Wrap the body at 72 characters</strike> (this is not strictly
   enforced)
 - Use the body to explain what and why vs. how
-- Do not put internal bug numbers in the commit subject since it takes up the recommended 50 characters
+- Do not put internal bug numbers in the commit subject so you don't exceed the recommended 50 characters
 - The commit log is _not_ a diary - keep it short and relevant to the project, not to what a developer is thinking at that moment.
 Longer discussions can be